christianJames24/knowledge-graph-ifc/README.md

 # IFC Knowledge Graph (FastAPI + HTML)

-This app reads a file called 'project.ifc' placed in the root directory and creates a browser-based knowledge graph.
+This app reads a file called 'project.ifc' placed in the root directory and creates a browser-based knowledge graph using sigma.js.

 ## 1) Install dependencies